Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Abstract

 \section{Abstract}

 Two-sided marketplaces embody heterogeneity in incentives: producers seek exposure while consumers seek relevance, and balancing these competing objectives through constrained optimization is now a standard practice.
-Yet real platforms face finer-grained complexity: consumers differ in preferences and engagement patterns, producers vary in catalog value and capacity, and business objectives impose additional constraints beyond raw relevance.
-We formalize two-sided fairness under these realistic conditions, extending prior work from soft single-item allocations to discrete multi-item recommendations.
-We introduce Conditional Value-at-Risk (CVaR) as a consumer-side objective that compresses group-level utility disparities, and integrate business constraints directly into the optimization.
-Our experiments reveal that the ``free fairness'' regime, where producer constraints impose no consumer cost, disappears in multi-item settings.
-Strikingly, moderate fairness constraints can improve business metrics by diversifying exposure away from saturated producers.
-Scalable solvers match exact solutions at a fraction of the runtime, making fairness-aware allocation practical at scale.
-These findings reframe fairness not as a tax on platform efficiency but as a lever for sustainable marketplace health.
+Yet practical platforms face interacting sources of heterogeneity that are often studied separately: multi-item recommendation, heterogeneous consumer groups, and business constraints beyond raw relevance.
+In this work, we present and study offline optimization framework for analyzing these trade-offs in an unified manner, extending prior two-sided formulations to represent more realistic discrete multi-item recommendations.
+Within this framework, we couple producer-side exposure guarantees with a consumer-group fairness objective and explicit business-oriented constraints.
+Our experiments show that the previously reported ``free fairness'' regime from highly stylized single-item recommendation settings disappears once each consumer receives multiple recommendations, and that moderate producer-fairness constraints can improve simulated business metrics by diversifying exposure away from saturated producers.
+We further show that reduction of inter-group disparity, preserves competitive overall utility.